 Will I be given invitations to the ceremony to distribute to family and friends?

-All participants are given ten invitations to give out to family and friends.
+All participants are given invitations to give out to family and friends.
 Unfortunately, extra invitations will not be available.
-A student that wishes to have more than ten invites is encouraged to talk to their fellow classmates to see if anyone has extras.
+A student that wishes to have more invites is encouraged to talk to their fellow classmates to see if anyone has extras.
 Remember, an invitation is just that – an invite to the ceremony.
 This is not a ticketed event so attendees do not need an invite to be allowed into the venue.

 Are there tickets to the White Coat Ceremony?